top of page

 The introduction of irrigation in the 1870’s made it possible for agriculture to flourish in the San Joaquin Valley.
 The Westside is now one of the most fertile, productive, and diverse farming regions in the United States.

-Agriculture has become more important to wetland conservation as habitat degradation and fragmentation continues.
-Waterfowl arriving in the Central Valley during annual migrations require a rich diet in carbohydrates and often eat agricultural crops because they are widespread, easily accessible, and provide the needed high levels of carbohydrates.
-Additionally, invertebrate populations that live in flooded agricultural fields provide essential increased protein requirements during molt and egg-laying periods as well as necessary habitat and forage for wintering and breeding shorebirds and riparian songbirds.
+Agriculture has become more important to wetland conservation as habitat degradation and fragmentation continue.
+Waterfowl arriving in the Central Valley during annual migrations require a rich diet in carbohydrates and often eat crops because they are widespread, easily accessible, and provide the needed high levels of carbohydrates.
+Additionally, invertebrate populations that live in flooded agricultural fields provide essential increased protein requirements during molt and egg-laying periods, as well as necessary habitat and forage for wintering and breeding shorebirds and riparian songbirds.

 Chickens at the Bird Ranch